simonmnash/GodotCon-Boston-2025-Markov-Chain-with-a-shotgun-workshop-scaffold/README.md

 # Markov Chain with a Shotgun
 ## Language Models, ProcGen, and Godot

+## Setup

+This workshop is on how to use open weight language models in procgen contexts.
+This can be done through

 ## API Key Setup

 1. Create a file named `api_key.txt` in the `utils/` directory